Academic Catalog 2024-2025

 Liberal Studies Students (Undergraduate Students)

-Qualified undergraduate students may begin Phase One of the student teaching option during their senior year.
+Qualified undergraduate students may start a preliminary credential program, student teaching option during their senior year.
 They must apply and meet the admissions criteria and complete the required documentation.
 They must consult with their undergraduate subject matter advisor and teacher education advisor and attend a College of Education Information Meeting.

-Liberal Studies students at CSUDH with catalog rights starting in Fall 2016 complete all of the prerequisite Phase I classes as part of the major and apply to the program and Phase 2 upon graduation.
+Liberal Studies students at CSUDH with catalog rights starting in Fall 2016 complete all of the prerequisite classes as part of the major and apply to the program upon graduation.

 Features

 The location of the University allows an ongoing, intensive interaction with a wide variety of local school districts, providing an excellent opportunity for working with a diverse population.
 Graduates of basic credential programs and the Masters of Arts in Education are in high demand by principals and superintendents who have come to respect the quality of the programs and the competence of their graduates.
 Teaching methods classes reflect the most up-to-date and effective approaches to instruction.
-The program is designed to meet the needs of individuals seeking only a preliminary credential, individuals seeking both a preliminary credential and a master’s degree, as well as full-time working professionals seeking a master’s degree.
+The program is designed to meet the needs of individuals seeking only a preliminary credential, as well as full-time working professionals seeking a master’s degree.
 Most courses are offered in the late afternoon and evening.

 Academic Advisement